 A parent/guardian must annually complete a request form (available on our website) to have prescription drugs administered during school hours.
 A written order from the prescribing health care provider is required.
 The medication must be brought to school in the original container labeled with the student's name and dosage.
 The medication will be kept in locked storage by the school nurse, unless it is a life-saving medication.
-Please contact your school nurse to develop a plan of action regarding response to any allergies or asthma or if you have any questions about medication.
+Please contact your school nurse if you have any questions about medication or to ensure individual health plans are in place if your student has asthma, allergies, or any chronic medical condition requiring an emergency action plan.